awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.md

 ## Upgrading Query Plan Management<a name="AuroraPostgreSQL.Optimize.Upgrade"></a>

-If you installed query plan management version 1\.0, we strongly recommend that you upgrade to version 1\.0\.1\.
+The latest version of query plan management is 2\.0\.
+If you installed an earlier version of query plan management, we strongly recommend that you upgrade to version 2\.0\.
+For version details, see [ Extension Versions for Amazon Aurora PostgreSQL](AuroraPostgreSQL.Updates.Extensions.md)\.

 To upgrade, run the following commands at the cluster or DB instance level\.

 ```
-ALTER EXTENSION apg_plan_mgmt UPDATE TO '1.0.1';
+ALTER EXTENSION apg_plan_mgmt UPDATE TO '2.0';
 SELECT apg_plan_mgmt.validate_plans('update_plan_hash');
 SELECT apg_plan_mgmt.reload();
 ```